eovipmak/flexra/README.md

 ### Using the Dashboard

 1. **Server Overview**
-   - The main page displays all your Minecraft servers
+   - The main page displays all your game servers
    - Each server card shows status, resource usage, and quick actions
    - Click on a server to access detailed management options